MicrosoftDocs/appcenter-docs/docs/diagnostics/Android-Deobfuscation.md

 ### Forwarding the mapping from a build in App Center

 If a build is [configured to produce a `mapping.txt` file](https://developer.android.com/studio/build/shrink-code), App Center builds produce the file as an available download.
 Automatically distributing the build or manually distributing it later will forward the `mapping.txt` file onto Diagnostics to deobfuscate incoming crash reports.
-There is no need to manually upload the `mapping.txt` file after distributing a build.
+It isn't needed to manually upload the `mapping.txt` file after distributing a build.

 ### Deleting a mapping file